StegSchreck/AngularCV/DEPLOYMENT.md

 If one of your visitors is e.g. on the "Contact" section of your AngularCV app and refreshes the page, he will get an error from CloudFront.
 This is caused by the fact, that the browser now tries to access the path `/contact`, which is not existing.
 In order ro make this work, follow these steps:
-* Select your distribution and go to the "Error Pages" tab
+* Select the CloudFront distribution you just created and go to the "Error Pages" tab
 * Click "Create Custom Error Response"
 * Select HTTP Code `403: Forbidden` in "HTTP Error Code"
 * "Customize Error Response": yes